Sondos-Mohamed-Said/Sales-Data-Analysis-using-Excel/README.md

 ## Files Included
 1. `Sample - Superstore .csv` - The cleaned dataset for analysis.
 2. `Sample - Superstore .xlsx` - Includes pivot tables and charts for detailed analysis.
-3. `dashboard_visuals/` - A folder containing images of the dashboards.
+3. `dashboard_visual.jpg` - image of the dashboards.

 ## How to Use
 1. Download the files from this repository.